-Heads: The number of heads on the drive.
+Heads: The number of heads on the drive is displayed.
+There is normally no need to change this value.

-Full sectors/track: Hard sectored drives report the correct value here.
+- Full sectors/track: Hard sectored drives report the correct value here.
 For soft sectored drives, the required value will have to be computed and entered.
-See section 3.12 - Computing Sectors Per Track.

-Track spiralling: Track spiralling improves disc performance on data transfers over more than one track.
+See section 3.12 - Computing Sectors Per Track. - Track spiralling: Track spiralling improves disc performance on data transfers over more than one track.
 Sector zero on each track is offset by a nominated factor to allow head select and positioning before sector zero on the next track is reached.
 The recommended factor is four.

-Note that the Track Spiralling factor must not

-be changed after the disc is formatted.
+Note that the Track Spiralling factor must not be changed after the disc is formatted.
 If it is changed, incorrect bad block replacement will occur.
-If you wish to try a different Track Spiralling factor to that which the disc is currently formatted, then the disc MUST be reformatted with the new Track Spiralling factor.
+If you wish to try a different Track Spiralling factor to that with which the disc is currently formatted, then the disc MUST be reformatted with the new Track Spiralling factor. - Optimisation: The seek optimisation strategy can be either:

-Interface type:

-Enter the correct value for the SMD interface type being used.
-It is possible to have a different SMD interface for each drive connected to the controller.

-The values are:

-- 0 Standard

-- 1 Modified

-- 2 Enhanced

-- 3 Extended

-- 4 SMD-E

-Optimisation:

-The seek optimisation strategy can be either:

-- 0 (None) No optimisation done.
+0 (None) - No optimisation done.
 First request found executed.
-This may not be the next sequential request. - 1 (Nearest) Selects request that is closest to the to the current cylinder. - 2 (Elevator) Processes requests as it moves in one direction along the disc until it reaches the last request in that direction.
-This means that "Elevator" favours the centre of the disc, as it passes it twice as often as the periphery. - 3 (Forward) This processes requests from the lowest cylinder number to the highest in one direction only.
+This may not be the next sequential request.

+1 (Nearest) - Selects request that is closest to the to the current cylinder.

+2 (Elevator) - Processes requests as it moves in one direction along the disc until it reaches the last request in that direction.
+This means that "Elevator" favours the centre of the disc, as it passes it twice as often as the periphery.

+3 (Forward) - This processes requests from the lowest cylinder number to the highest in one direction only.